-Mrs. Nichols is beginning her twenty-fifth year in education.
+Mrs. Nichols is beginning her twenty-seventh year in education.
 She received her bachelor's degree and master's degree from the University of Mississippi.
 She taught in Batesville, Mississippi, her hometown, for three years before coming to DeSoto County in 1997.
-She taught at Olive Branch Elementary for nine years and is beginning her fourteenth year in administration.
+She taught at Olive Branch Elementary for nine years and is beginning her fifteenth year in administration.

 Mrs. Nichols and her husband, Todd, call DeSoto County home.
 She enjoys Ole Miss and New Orleans Saints' football, reading, traveling, listening to music, and spending time with family and friends.